santoshyadavdev/ng-bank/libs/transaction/feature-list/README.md

-# feature-list
+# transaction-feature-list

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test feature-list` to execute the unit tests.
+Run `nx test transaction-feature-list` to execute the unit tests.